-We've been taught that exercise at any age is beneficial to good health and longevity, but recent research has zoomed in on a time period in your life when it may the most important of all.
+We've been taught that exercise at any age is a key element of good health and longevity, but recent research has zoomed in on a time period in your life when it may the most important of all.

 Researchers from the University of Mississippi and the University of California, San Francisco looked at telomere data — those are the caps at the end of DNA strands that are linked to longevity — from 6,500 adults based on a national survey.
-They found that exercise prevented telomere shrinkage and prolonged life in those ages 40-65.
+They found that exercise prevented telomere shrinkage and prolonged life in those ages 40 to 65.

 It's unclear whether exercise directly prevents telomeres from shrinking, but researchers have established a strong tie between working out and the genetic markers thought to correspond with life span.

 "Exercise is important at any age, and the younger you begin working out, the easier it is to remain physically active throughout your life," says Andrea Klemes, chief medical officer at MDVIP, a network of preventive medicine and primary care physicians in Boca Raton, Florida.